 We baptize people during our Sunday morning worship service at various times throughout the year.
+Our next baptism is scheduled for Sunday, July 4.
 If you would like to be baptized, please fill out the form below or contact Pastor Derek Vreeland at the church office at (816-233-6367).

 Why should I be baptized?

 Jesus commands us to be baptized, so it becomes our introduction to following Jesus on The Journey.
 Baptism is how we officially become a Christian.
 It is how we begin our Christian journey.
 Everyone is encouraged to participate in worship, justice, and community before they are baptized.
 However baptism, like a wedding ceremony, is how we officially commit to following Jesus.
 It forms our identity as people who have died with Jesus and risen into new life.